1. Field and Equipment

 1. When a ball goes out over the sideline the ball is placed on the line where the ball went out and is kicked in.

-2. When a ball goes out over the goal line by the attacking team the ball is placed anywhere in the goal area and is kicked in.
-The ball is in play once it has been kicked and leaves the goal area.
+2. When a ball goes out over the goal line by the attacking team the ball is placed 4 feet in front of the goal and is kicked in.
+When a goal kick is being taken, the opposing team must retreat to the midfield line.
+As soon as the ball is kicked, the opposing team may pressure the ball.

 3. When a ball goes out over the goal line by the defending team the ball is placed in the corner where the goal line meets the sideline and is kicked in.
 The ball is in play when it has been kicked and moves in any direction.

 iii.
 When play is stopped for a non-foul (e.g. injury) then the ball is restarted with a drop ball near the spot where the ball was when play was stopped.
-Both teams do not need to be involved in a drop ball.
+The ball is to be dropped to the team that had possession before the play was stopped.
+Opposing team members should be at least 4 yards away when the ball is dropped.
 The ball is in play when it has touched the ground.

 b.
 Goal Scoring